Supporting Veterans and the Families of Fallen Soldiers This Memorial Day and Throughout the Year

 It’s important to not only remember the sacrifices made by these individual soldiers, but to step up and support soldiers when they leave active duty and return to civilian life.
 Each year, around 200,000 American soldiers retire from service and become veterans.

-According to the U.S. Dept of Veterans Affairs (VA), around 33% of veterans suffer from ongoing mental health issues, such as depression and anxiety, often caused by or in addition to post-traumatic stress disorder (PTSD).
-VA data also shows 53% of veterans experience chronic physical health issues stemming from their time in the military.
+Around 33% of veterans suffer from mental health issues like depression, anxiety, and post-traumatic stress disorder (PTSD), and 53% of veterans experience chronic physical health issues from their time in the military, according to the U.S. Department of Veterans Affairs (VA).

 • Brain and head trauma from injuries sustained during military service

-• Diseases caused by exposure to toxic substances such as arsenic and asbestos
+• Diseases caused by exposure to carcinogenic substances like arsenic and asbestos

 • Tinnitus and hearing loss due to exposure to loud explosions/noises